chris-wood/draft-privacy-pass/draft-privacy-pass.md

 # Security considerations {#security}

+The Privacy Pass instantiation in this document has the following security properties:

+- Unlinkability: The Evaluation and Redemption phases are completely independent.
+This means a server cannot link a Redemption flow to a specific prior Evaluation flow.
+This property is limited by protocol messages exchanged between client and server.
+Other linkability vectors exist, e.g., a client IP address.
+- One-more-token security: A client cannot forge new anonymous credentials given any of its existing tokens without access to the server's private key.

-We present a number of security considerations that prevent a malicious actors from abusing the protocol.
+In the following sections, we present a number of security considerations that prevent a malicious actors from abusing the protocol.

 ## Double-spend protection